cah343/nao-navigate/README.md

 Turn on Nao Robot, launch using the command: “$ roslaunch nao_bringup nao_full_py.launch nao_ip:=<my_nao_ip> roscore_ip:=<my_comp_ip>  ”

+If desired, turn off Nao's awareness using Choregraphe.
+This stops the head from moving around.

 Turn on Vicon System.
 Connect to vicon, turn on AprilTag monitoring, start navigation stack, and start RVIZ using the command: “$ roslaunch nao_2dnav nao_nav.launch ”

 Run the alex_nao_navigate script of your choice. (v3 or v4)